tmtmazum/substrings/README.md

     - googletest (included in source, for building unit test executable)

 ### Building on Windows w/ Visual Studio 2019
-The easiest way to build on Windows is to install CMake and then invoke the pre-configured batch file `generate_vs2019.bat`.
+The easiest way to build on Windows is to install CMake and invoke the batch file `generate_vs2019.bat`.
 The script should invoke CMake to generate the appropriate Visual Studio solution files in the `build/` folder.

 Alternatively, you can run `generate_vs2019_skip_tests.bat` to generate build files for only the core solution executable without any unit tests.
 This mode does not consume googletest as a dependency.